taajcheema/taajcheema.github.io/_pages/about.md

    <br />
    <br /> >-->

-   I started this website to share some ideas I think are worth sharing and also to become a better writer.
+   I started this website to share some ideas I think are worth sharing and become a better writer.

    <br />
    <br />

-Over time, I hope to make this site a repository of ideas whether that be related to technology, personal finance, or musings on books and podcasts I enjoy.
+Over time, I hope to make this site a repository of ideas whether that be related to technology, personal finance, or musings on books and podcasts I find interesting.

    <br />
    <br />